Benefits of Using beef-tallow-for-cooking

 • Salt and pepper to taste

-• Vegetable oil or beef tallow for frying
+• Beef tallow or vegetable oil for frying

 • Instructions:

-1. Marinate chicken in buttermilk overnight in the refrigerator.
+• Soak chicken in buttermilk overnight, in the refrigerator.

-2. In a bowl, combine flour, paprika, salt, and pepper.
+• In a bowl, stir together flour, paprika, salt and pepper.

-5. Carefully place chicken in the hot tallow and fry until golden brown and cooked through, about 8-10 minutes per side.
+• Add chicken to the hot tallow, being careful not to crowd the pan, and fry until golden brown and cooked through, about 8-10 minutes per side.

 Beef Tallow Pizza Crust